-(10) The price to earnings multiple is calculated based on the end of period share price and 12-month trailing diluted EPS.
+(10) The price to earnings multiple is calculated based on the end of period common shareholders.
+(11) The price to earnings multiple is calculated based on the end of period common share price and 12-month trailing diluted EPS.
+(11) The price to book ratio is calculated based on the end of period common share price and book value per diluted common share.